DadOpsMateoMaddox/AWSHoneypot/06-Project-Proposals/AWS_Honeypot_Project_Proposal.md

 ## **Conclusion**

-CerberusMesh represents an ideal balance of technical challenge and educational accessibility.
+Patriot PotMesh represents an ideal balance of technical challenge and educational accessibility.
 By assigning roles based on complexity and interest, every team member will gain valuable AWS and cybersecurity experience while contributing to a professional-quality project.

 This honeypot network will not only demonstrate our technical capabilities but also provide each team member with a memorable, portfolio-worthy experience that showcases real-world cybersecurity skills to future employers.